rhelmot/CelesteMagicTimer/README.md

 The Timer
 ---------

 The `timer` folder contains python scripts that read the autosplitter info file and track splits.
 The most basic file is `celeste_timer.py`, which simply formats the data to text on the screen.
 This is useful for verifying that the tracer is working.
 This file is also a library which provides to the other scripts the ability to access this data, and also some primitives for manipulating splits.
-There is a convention that the autosplitter data should be stored in `autosplitterinfo` in the root of this repository.

 The next-most important script is `full_splits.py`.
 This is a standard autosplitter program.
 It takes as input a path to a route file (a pickle dump which contains a `celeste_timer.Route` object), and tracks your pb and gold splits.
 It uses the convention that routes should be stored in `timer_data/<name>.route` (I've provided a sample anypercent.route), pb data should be stored in `timer_data/<name>.pb`, and gold split data should be stored in `timer_data/<name>.best`.
 The timer will show you desktop notifications for split status and has keyboard shortcuts for resetting and skipping forward and backwards.